It is an invention of politicians to take our minds off of real problems

 The only drug problem that ever existed was caused by government.
 That was when the British government purposefully attempted to get the Chinese to misuse an especially addictive brand of opium in order for British trade to prosper.
-The problem was not "drugs," it was immoral government attempting to get human beings to misuse substances.
+The problem was not really "drugs" even then, however; it was immoral government attempting to get human beings to misuse substances.
 But Americans distort the lesson learned from that incident.
 Instead of demonizing corrupt governments, we demonize the substances that the government was attempting to get the Chinese to misuse.

 This is why John Halpern's book called 'Opium' has a subtitle which reads: "How an ancient flower shaped and poisoned our world."
 Halpern follows the usual Drug Warrior practice of blaming substances for the evil things that men do with them, as if moral attributes could be reasonably ascribed to mere plants.
 In so doing, the author gives a free pass to the racist British merchants who bamboozled the Chinese into dangerous practices.
 Such Drug Warrior tactics of demonizing substances also gives a free pass to conservative stateside politicians, those Christian Science bigots who gladly spend taxpayer money on locking up minorities for making what the politician deems to be bad life choices but who will not spend one taxpayer penny to educate those minorities while they are still young.